With the country on lockdown, it’s essential that you understand your options as a borrower.

-To find out whether a payment holiday is an option for you, you should first check your mortgage offer document to see whether payment holidays are indeed a feature of your mortgage.
-If they are, you simply need to contact your lender to utilise this feature.
-If they're not, you'll need to contact your lender and find out how they intend to treat this newly imposed feature.
-This will undoubtedly vary from lender to lender and, in some cases, your lender may only offer a payment holiday if you’re unable to pay your mortgage in the short term.
+To find out whether a payment holiday is an option for you, you simply need to contact your lender and ask if you can utilise this feature.
+In some cases, your lender may only offer a payment holiday if you’re unable to pay your mortgage in the short term.
 Whatever their policy, we recommend you ask your lender some questions like these so you can find out about the potential implications you could face - we’ll go into this in more detail below.

-It's worth noting that if you're facing financial difficulties as a result of COVID-19 and are granted a payment holiday, your credit rating won't be affected regardless of whether a payment holiday is already a feature of your mortgage.
+If you're facing financial difficulties as a result of COVID-19 and are granted a payment holiday, your credit rating won't be affected.

 There are many reasons why a lender might reject your application for a payment holiday, including:

 - Some lenders might only offer a payment holiday to the borrowers they perceive to really need one

 - You may have already fallen behind on your mortgage payments so your lender may decide that a different course of action is necessary - if this is the case, communication with your lender is vitally important